AabhaJain/Machine_learning_Projects/README.md

 ---

 ## Purpose
-This repository is created to **practice machine learning concepts** and to **demonstrate the complete workflow of a Data Scientist**, from raw data to actionable insights.
+This repository is created to **practice machine learning concepts** from raw data to actionable insights.